MahaAMB/Robot_Arm_Interface/README.md

 # Robot_Arm_Interface
-Task 1: An interface for the robot arm's engines.
+Task 1: An interface for the robot arm's engines control panel.
+(All of the codes for this task are in the Robot Arm folder)

 A control panel interface is designed to control the engines of the robot's arm using CSS, HTML, JavaScript and PHP, as well as a database to store and fetch the data into/from using SQL.